MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/specifying-wdf-directives-in-inf-files.md

 KmdfLibraryVersion = <version>
 ```

-The format of the version string is <major>.<minor>.
-Normally you should specify $KMDFVERSION$ and then the WDK build process will replace it with the correct version number.
+The format of the version string is `major.minor`.
+Normally you should specify `$KMDFVERSION$` and then the WDK build process will replace it with the correct version number.